 Auctions are a simple method to sell goods and services.
 Typically a seller offers a good or a service, and the bidders make offers.
 Depending on the type of auction, the offers might be sent using sealed envelopes which are opened at the same time to determine the winner (the "sealed-bid" auction), or an auctioneer could announce prices decreasingly until one bidder is willing to pay the announced price (the "dutch auction").
 Additionally there might be several rounds, or offers might be announced publicly directly (the "English" or "shout-out" auction).
 The winner usually is the bidder submitting the highest bid, but in some cases he might only have to pay the second highest offer as a price (the "second-price"- or "Vickrey"-Auction).
 In general a bidder wants to win the auction at the lowest possible price, and the seller wants to sell his good at the highest possible price.
-For more information on different auction methods see [24].
+For more information on different auction methods see [?].

-Depending on the type of auction and the application different security properties might be interesting to realize in an auction protocol and have been discussed in the literature.
+Depending on the type of auction and the application different security properties might be interesting to realize in auction protocol.
 We identify the following main security properties of auction protocols:

-- Fairness: We propose the three following fairness properties: Firstly a fair auction protocol should not leak any information about the other participants and their offers until the bidding phase is over (so as to prohibit unfair tactics based on leaked information).
-We call this Weak or Strong Noninterference, depending on if the number of bidders is leaked or not.
-Thirdly a protocol should not allow anybody to win although they did not submit the highest price, i.e. ensure that the Highest Price Wins.
-Otherwise a losing bidder could try to cheat to win. - Authentication: For the seller it is crucial to ensure Non-Repudiation, i.e. that after the winner has been announced the winning bidder cannot claim that he did not submit the winning bid.
-Additionally we might want to ensure Non-Cancellation, i.e. that a bidder cannot cancel a submitted offer before the winner is announced, to have binding bids. - Privacy: We distinguish several different notions: Secrecy of Bids, Anonymity of Bidders, Receipt-Freeness and Coercion-Resistance.
+- Fairness: We propose the two following fairness properties: Firstly a fair auction protocol should not leak any information about the other participants and their offers until the bidding phase is over (so as to prohibit unfair tactics based on leaked information).
+Secondly it should not allow anybody to execute a "default winning strategy", i.e. a strategy that allows a malicious participant to win at a chosen price independently from the other bidders' offers. - Authentication: For the seller it is crucial to ensure Non-Repudiation, i.e. that after the winner has been announced the winning bidder cannot claim that he did not submit the winning bid.
+Additionally we might want to ensure Non-Cancellation, i.e. that a bidder cannot cancel a submitted offer before the winner is announced.

+- Privacy: We distinguish several different notions: Secrecy of Bids, Anonymity of Bidders, Receipt-Freeness and Coercion-Resistance.
 Secrecy of Bids guarantees that the losing bids remain secret, or at least cannot be linked to the participants.
-Anonymity of Bidders means that the participants, in particular the winner, remain anonymous.
-Privacy is important in sealed-bid auctions to also prevent information leakage after the auction is over, for example if an auction is organized in several rounds.
+Anonymity of Bidders means that the participants, in particular the winner, remains anonymous.
 Receipt-Freeness ensures that bidders are unable to prove to an attacker (which might be another bidder trying to force them to submit a low bid so that he wins) that they bid a certain offer, and Coercion-Resistance means that even when interacting with a coercer, the bidders can still bid a price of their choice. - Verifiability: A verifiable protocol should allow the bidders to verify that the winner was correctly determined, in particular if they lost.
-Additionally it might be desirable to give the bidders the ability to contest if they think that their offers were not taken into account correctly.
-We do not consider verifiability in this paper.
+Additionally it might be desirable to give the bidders the ability to contest if they think that their offers was not taken into account correctly.

 Related Work.

-Many electronic auction (e-Auction) protocols have been proposed in the literature (see e.g. [8, 9, 10, 29] for an overview).
-As case studies, we use the protocol by Curtis et al. [11], which uses a trusted registrar and pseudonyms, and the protocol by Brandt [9], which is entirely distributed using secure multi-party computation.
+Many electronic auction (e-Auction) protocols have been proposed in the literature (see e.g. [?,?,?,?] for an overview).
+As case studies, we use the protocol by Curtis et al. [?], which uses a trusted registrar and pseudonyms, and the protocol by Brandt [?], which is entirely distributed using secure multi-party computation.